payscale/javascript/README.md

 ## JavaScript Files

 JavaScript programs should be stored in and delivered as .js files.
-Filenames should be all lowercase `likethisfilename.js`.
+Filenames should use camel case `likeThisFilename.js`.

 JavaScript code should not be embedded in HTML files unless the code is specific to a single session.
 Code in HTML adds significantly to pageweight with no opportunity for mitigation by caching and compression.

-`<script src=filename.js>` tags should be placed as late in the body as possible.
+`<script src="filename.js">` tags should be placed as late in the body as possible.
 This reduces the effects of delays imposed by script loading on other page components.
 There is no need to use the language or type attributes.
 It is the server, not the script tag, that determines the MIME type.

 ## Indentation